voxmedia/viz-app/README.md

 If you notice a standard web font is missing or not working, please open a github issue about it.
 We won't add non-standard web fonts to the included fonts, even if it's free.

+#### Customizing

+You can write site config files for Vizier which include font data and css to customize the graphic preview, embed and ai2html script.

+The config file is a valid `YAML` document with the extension `.vizappconfig`.
+[Take a look at the example](https://github.com/voxmedia/viz-app/blob/master/example.vizappconfig).

 #### Developing

 This app uses Electron, Vue.js.
 Recommend using `yarn` instead of `npm`.